Skip to main content

 You don't need to hide vegetables on a regular basis.
 However, if you have a picky eater who doesn't like vegetables, disguising them a little can be a helpful way to get more produce into their diet.
 When it comes to getting children to happily eat veggies, the more alternatives the better.
 So go ahead and fold mushrooms into meatloaf and shred carrots into spaghetti sauce.

-Using vegetables as a condiment is an easy way to give veggies more face time without making it overwhelming.
+Using vegetables as an ingredient, rather than the main attraction, is an easy way to give veggies more face time without making it overwhelming.
 Top pizza with onions and peppers, sprinkle tomatoes and avocados on tacos or fold butternut squash into mac and cheese.

 Mix it Up